mark-francisco/adnat-workforce-app/README.md

 http://localhost:3000/
 ```

 ### Start Vue server.
-Go to the Vue project's directory in the terminal and run:
+Go to Vue project directory in the terminal and run:

 ```
 npm run serve